andrew/ultimate-awesome/README.md

 - [not-awesome-bing-bans-and-deindexing](https://github.com/nafnlj/not-awesome-bing-bans-and-deindexing) - A list of articles and resources about Bing Search blacklisting or de-indexing legitimate small and non-commercial blogs and websites.
 - [awesome-awesome](https://github.com/namho102/awesome-awesome) - My curated list of awesome lists.
 - [awesome-search](https://github.com/naphteine/awesome-search) - Simple list of all kinds of search engines.
-- [awesome-unreasonable-effectiveness](https://github.com/naveenarun/awesome-unreasonable-effectiveness) - A list of papers, blog posts, etc. talking about the unreasonable effectiveness of X in Y.
 - [awesome-digitization](https://github.com/ndlrf-rnd/awesome-digitization) - A list of list of resources related to heritage digitization priograms tech.
 - [awesome-neuchatbot](https://github.com/NEUChatbot/awesome-neuchatbot) - Series of documents for chatbot development.
 - [awesome_network_science](https://github.com/ngmsonn/awesome_network_science) - A curated list of awesome lists on Network Science.